-Ever since rapid eLearning forayed into corporate training, it has been a topic of debate among eLearning pundits.
-For some, rapid eLearning is all about easy authoring tools that enable quick development.
-For others, rapid eLearning means sub-standard output.
-Let’s look at rapid eLearning closely to understand what is actually is.
+Ever since rapid eLearning made its entry into corporate training, it has been a hot topic for debate among eLearning pundits.
+For some, rapid eLearning is all about using authoring tools that enable quick development; for others, rapid eLearning equals sub-standard courses.

 Role of Instructional Design in Rapid eLearning